Great Plains: Public and protected lands

-History
+History to 1850

 Original American contact

 The first Peoples (Paleo-Indians) arrived on the Great Plains thousands of years ago.
-Historically, the Great Plains were the range of the Blackfoot, Crow, Sioux, Cheyenne, Arapaho, Comanche, and others.
-Eastern portions of the Great Plains were inhabited by tribes who lived at Etzanoa and in semi-permanent villages of earth lodges, such as the Arikara, Mandan, Pawnee, and Wichita.
 The introduction of corn around 800 CE allowed the development of the mound-building Mississippian culture along rivers that crossed the Great Plains and that included trade networks west to the Rocky Mountains.
 Mississippians settled the Great Plains at sites now in Oklahoma and South Dakota.

 Siouan language speakers may have originated in the lower Mississippi River region.
 They were agriculturalists and may have been part of the Mound Builder civilization during the 9th–12th centuries.

+Pressure from other Indian tribes, themselves driven west and south by the encroachment of European settlers as well as economic incentives such as the fur trade, alongside the arrival of the horse and firearms from Europe pushed multiple tribes onto the Great Plains.

+Among those to have lived on the Great Plains were the Blackfoot, Crow, Sioux, Cheyenne, Arapaho, Comanche, and others.
+Eastern portions of the Great Plains were inhabited by tribes who lived at Etzanoa and in semi-permanent villages of earth lodges, such as the Arikara, Mandan, Pawnee, and Wichita.

 Wars with the Ojibwe and Cree peoples pushed the Lakota (Teton Sioux) west onto the Great Plains in the mid- to late-17th century.
 The Shoshone originated in the western Great Basin and spread north and east into present-day Idaho and Wyoming.
 By 1500, some Eastern Shoshone had crossed the Rocky Mountains into the Great Plains.
 After 1750, warfare and pressure from the Blackfoot, Crow, Lakota, Cheyenne, and Arapaho pushed Eastern Shoshone south and westward.
 Some of them moved as far south as Texas, emerging as the Comanche by 1700.